iamarchisha/RDScML/README.md

 2. Building Visual Deliverables
 3. Natural Language Processing Applications

+## Timeline
+The following timeline can be followed by any learner.
+It is highly recommended to study these topics by reading articles on Medium, Towards Data Science, IEEE research papers and other scholarly articles.
+Popular YouTube channels can also be followed, like
+1. Machine Learning Recipes with Josh Gordon
+2. Natural Language Processing Zero to Hero by Laurence Moroney
+3. Deeplearning.ai
+4. Machine Learning- Andrew Ng, Stanford University (full course)
+5. StatQuest with Josh Starmer
+Week 1-4 covers the basic prerequisite.
+This can be skipped if you are not a beginner in this field.

+#### Part I
+Week 1: Getting started with Python

+Week 2: Manipulating data using Pandas and NumPy

+Week 3: Data visualisation techniques

+Week 4: Concept Application I: Solve the Great Energy Prediction problem statements (perform data exploration only)

+#### Part II
+Week 5: Probability and Statistics

+Week 6: Linear Models

+Week 7: Regularisation

+Week 8: Concept Application I: Complete solving the Great Energy Prediction problem statement

+#### Part III
+Week 9: EDA and Feature engineering

+Week 10: Classification models

+Week 11: Decision Trees

+Week 12: Concept Application II: Solve COVID-19 visualisation problem statement

+#### Part IV

+Week 13: Ensemble methods

+Week 14: Clustering Algorithms

+Week 15: Support vector machines

+Week 16: Introduction to NLP

+#### Part V

+Week 17: Topic modelling

+Week 18: Sentiment analysis

+Week 19: Concept Application III: Solve the problem statement on Quora Insincere Questions Classification

+Week 20: Concept Application III: Solve the problem statement on Quora Insincere Questions Classification (cont.)

 ## Contribution Guidelines
 #### Working on an issue:
 1. `git remote add upstream git@github.com:archisha-chandel/RDScML.git`, to be done once only.